fahadrehman1001/Project/README.md

-Some of my projects present in this repository
+Some of the practice projects are presented in this repository which is created by me while learning Javascript😊